 Fine print: On Princess cruises originating from Australia, passengers must be 18 years or over to purchase or consume alcohol.
 When the ship is sailing in American waters the minimum drinking age is 21 years old.
 For passengers on cruises originating in Japan, the minimum age drinking age is 20.
 Drinks packages are not available for ordering drinks through room service or from the minibar.

-Package Details: Princess Cruises' Premier Beverage Package costs US$59.99 per person, per day, plus a 15 percent gratuity, and includes all cocktails, spirits, beer and glasses of wine, valued at up to US$12.
+Package Details: Princess Cruises' Premier Beverage Package costs US$59.99 per person, per day, plus an 18 percent gratuity, and includes all cocktails, spirits, beer and glasses of wine, valued at up to US$12.
 Bottled water, juice, fountain soda, energy drinks, specialty coffee and tea, smoothies and milkshakes are also included.
 Each purchaser of the package also receives a 25 percent discount on all bottled wine.

-Beverage deal: P&O's drink package prices increased in 2016, with different costs depending if you buy before or after boarding the ship.
+Beverage deal: P&O's drink package prices are different depending if you buy before or after boarding the ship.
 To get the best deal, pre-purchase them in Cruise Control (on P&O's website) or by contacting the line's customer service team from approximately 90 days up until four days before departure.
 To purchase onboard, you should do it before the end of the first sea day, as you will be charged for every day of the cruise, whether you drink every day or not.
 There are four options to choose from: The Lot, Premium, Refreshment or Soft Drinks.

 Its new top-level package, called The Lot, is not only the most expensive in Australia, it's one of the priciest in the world.
 Available only on cruises of seven nights or longer, The Lot Beverage Package costs AU$105 per person per day if purchased onboard or AU$95 per person per day if pre-purchased.
 It includes unlimited beer, ciders, wine, cocktails and spirits up to and including AU$15.
 Items exceeding AU$15 are not included and full charges will apply to these items.
 It also includes soft drinks (Pepsi, Pepsi Max, Sunkist Orange, Solo, lemonade, tonic water, soda water and ginger ale), 600ml bottled water, juice blends, mocktails, espresso coffee drinks, T2 tea, and energy drinks.
 Drinks can only be purchased one at a time by the person who has purchased the package.
 It does not include in-room bottled water or room service, and is subject to P&O Cruises’ Responsible Service of Alcohol (RSA) Policy, so you might get 'cut off' if you are drunk.